Find Free Washington Divorce Records & Dissolutions of Marriage

 Tacoma, Washington 98402

 The third largest Washington county is Snohomish County.
-To access divorce records, you can make a request either at the Snohomish County Superior Court or by submitting a request by mail to the Clerk.11 A citizen can contact the Clerk by phone at 423-388-3466 or go to the address below:
+To retrieve Snohomish County divorce information, you can make a request either at the Snohomish County Superior Court or by submitting a request by mail to the Clerk.11 A citizen can contact the Clerk by phone at 423-388-3466 or go to the address below:

 Clerk – Snohomish County Superior Court